isomerpages/moe-stmargaretsec/index.md

   often regarded as the oldest existing girls' school in Southeast Asia.
 image: /images/School Logo (2023).jpg
 permalink: /
-notification: Secondary 1 (2025 Intake) information is out.
-You can access it by navigating to the announcements section below.
+notification: Secondary 1 (2025 Intake) information is now available.
+You can access the Booklist and Uniform Information Sheet by navigating to the Announcements section below.
 sections:
   - hero:
       background: /images/Homepage-isomer-New.gif